XPRIZE/GLEXP-Team-RoboTutor-SystemBuild/README.md

 ## XPrize System Build

 ### Steps to install:

-1. Connect to Android via USB
+1. Start from a fresh install of Android 7.1.1
 2. Enable Developer Options, USB Debugging, Install from unknown sources, etc etc
+3. Connect to Android via USB
-3. You must not have any accounts, Google or otherwise on your device.
+4. You must not have any accounts, Google or otherwise on your device.
 [How to remove accounts](https://support.google.com/nexus/answer/2840815?hl=en).
-4. Run `xprize.sh`.
+5. Run `xprize.sh`.
 Note that this will put your device into kiosk mode.

 ### Instructions for Testing
+0. After installation, you should not be able to pull down the top menu, press the home button, or press the recent button.
-1. While on home screen, tap anywhere.
+1. While on home screen, tap anywhere on screen.
 2. Tap on logo to start FaceLogin.
 3. Logging in to FaceLogin
 	1. Tap red record button to record a video of yourself.